 On April 8, 2024, Texas will be the first state to experience a total eclipse of the Sun on that day.
 Some major cities to see totality will include Dallas, Fort Worth, Waco, and Austin.
 San Antonio straddles the borderline of seeing (or not seeing) totality, with the northwestern portion of the city experiencing it.

 Totality in Texas begins at the Rio Grande near Eagle Pass around 1:27 pm CDT, lasting 4 minutes and 24 seconds.
 This is a significantly longer time than the August 21, 2017, solar eclipse, which lasted only 2 minutes and 40 seconds near Carbondale, Illinois.

 On the state’s northeastern portion, totality will exit along the Red River at the Texas/Oklahoma border.
 The duration of totality will be 4 minutes and 20 seconds here.
 Clarksville is the closest town to this point, near the central path of totality.
 The southern portion of totality will exit along the Texas/Arkansas border.

 All times on this animated graphic are set for maximum.
-The cities outside of totality will show the percentage of the Moon covering the Sun.
+The cities outside totality will show the percentage of the Moon covering the Sun.
 Amarillo will see the least coverage in comparison to Brownsville.

-Path of totality will begin near Jarvis Island out in the Pacific at 11:39 am CDT.
+The path of totality will begin near Jarvis Island out in the Pacific at 11:39 am CDT.
 Totality will end at 2:54 pm near the eastern portion of the Atlantic, halfway between Ireland and Spain.